LaupWing/endavour/README.md

 *  ♻️ Updated.
 Is the technology still getting updates?

 ### Pros and cons
+Pros and cons of the frameworks in the context of this assessment.
 #### Inertia
 **pros**:
 *  Easy postgres/mysql database integration